dorkamotorka/ebpf-labs/labs/ebpf-maps-tutorial-3efd4617/index.md

 ::details-box
 ---
-:summary: More information about eBPF Map helpers
+:summary: More information about eBPF map helpers
 ---

 Some other eBPF map helper functions that you’ll encounter in the wild: